Emergency Lift Phone Solutions for Australian Buildings — AS1735.19 Compliant

 Does this meet the requirements under AS 1735?

-The architecture, battery backup and connectivity options are designed to support AS 1735 requirements.
+The architecture, battery backup and connectivity options meet AS 1735.19 requirements.
 We confirm operation through documented test calls during handover and can supply a summary for your strata committee or records.

 Can this be installed in existing buildings?